TNO-DPP/dpp-data-repository/README.md

 8. GET /dpps/random - UI-specific - get a random DPP based on available IDs in the graph_db.
 These IDs is preferably cached at the backend.
 9. POST /dpps/{uuid}/events - Add event of type that matches the registered types in the registered version.
     - Perhaps also POST /dpps/{uuid}/events/activity and POST /dpps/{uuid}/events/ownership
+10. POST /dpps/{uuid}/attachments - Add a file that is stored with a reference to it added to the DPP itself.
-10. GET /dpps/{uuid}/events/activity and GET /ddps/{uuid}/events/ownership - to get just the subsets of data about the DPP.
+11. GET /dpps/{uuid}/events/activity and GET /ddps/{uuid}/events/ownership - to get just the subsets of data about the DPP.
 Specifically for the UI, since it might be easier to get a modular amount of data.

 Other endpoints